 The opening scene when Jack realizes no one can see him.
 It's not really that sad the first time you watch it (more like shocking) but then you watch it again and it hits you that this is probably the village where his family lives.
 They're probably grieving for him, unaware he's alive and well and RIGHT THERE near the village, only they can't see him and he doesn't remember them.

 At least we get one Tear Jerker that brings tears of joy.
 The scene in Jamie's bedroom when he starts to believe in Jack is very sweet and genuine.
 The poor kid's been invisible for 300 years, you can see the emotions he's going through when he says "He sees me!''
 EVERY SINGLE TIME.

 The bit before the credits.
-"In dedication to Mary Kathrine Joyce".
-Mary Kathrine is William Joyce's (the original writer of the books) daughter; it was in fact her who first gave Joyce the idea for "The Guardians", and all of this - the books, the movie - was his gift to her.
+"For Mary Katherine Joyce - A Guardian fierce and true".
+Mary Katherine is William Joyce's (the original writer of the books) daughter; it was in fact her who first gave Joyce the idea for "The Guardians", and all of this - the books, the movie - was his gift to her.
 She died from a brain tumor at 18 - before even the first book was released.

 A prequel comic made by one of the movie's creators reveals that Pitch was actually part of one child's best memories.
 It was a boy with a cleft palate living in the middle ages, who was rejected for his minor deformity.
 Pitch was the only one who would talk to him as if he were a normal person, albeit Pitch makes it clear that he found amusement in waiting to see him get rejected.
 In the comic, Tooth stares at the boy's baby tooth and wonders if telling Pitch about how important he was to the boy could have reformed him.